 IDS Security Ticket schema – Define a standard schema for specifying, associating and maintaining security information with an Imaging Job, Imaging Device or Imaging Client.

 At the 08/12/2015 IDS Face-to-Face Meeting the IDS Working Group (WG) decided that the Working Group should go into “hibernation” and be reactivated as needed should work on a spec be required.
-This Charter update reflects that decision.
+The 11/19/2015 Charter update reflected that decision.
 The rationale for this Working Group going into “hibernation” were:

 The IDS WG essentially completed its original goal of providing HCD specifics to network admission schemes, by doing HCD-ATTR, HCD-NAP and HCD-TNC Bindings specs.